jsroa15/KKBOX/README.md

 **Objective:** The main idea of the project is to predict churn for KKBOX customers.

 **Data:**
-*  Transactions: Dataset with aprox 21.5 million records and features related with transactions of each customer: transaction date, end date, payment method, etc. Amount of unique records: 2.3 million recors
+*  Transactions: Dataset with aprox 21.5 million records and features related with transactions of each customer: transaction date, end date, payment method, etc. Amount of unique records: 2.3 million records
 *  Users: 6.7 million unique records with information about the customer (age, city, gender, etc)
 *  Logs: 30 million records with customer behavior per day (# of unique songs played, total seconds played, etc).
-Amount of unique records: 1.8 million recors
+Amount of unique records: 1.8 million records
 *  Train: Aprox 1 million records indicating if customer has churn or renewal.

 ## Code and Resource used: